Sparse grid time-discontinuous Galerkin method with streamline diffusion for transport equations: Numerical Algorithm

+For that purpose we use a preconditioned GMRES.
+As a first preliminary preconditioner for these systems, we use the inverse of

+which can be computed efficiently using the LU decomposition in each product space.
+As a consequence the tensor product structure (see Sect. \ref{sub:discrete_eqns}) can be used for all calculations and neither the full matrix $A^{(\delta)}$ \eqref{eq:Adelta} nor the smaller matrices $A^{(\delta)}_{\bell,\bell}$ \eqref{eq:Adeltall} have to be assembled.

-The system \eqref{eq:Adeltall} has to be solved on small anisotropic full grid spaces.
-Currently now direct or iterative methods based on GMRES with an ILU preconditioner are used for this purpose, which require the computation of a matrix representation, however.
-For the future it would be beneficial to overcome this requirement and devise schemes similar to \cite{griebel2014a} for the case of symmetric bilinear forms or use preconditioned iterative schemes for the anisotropic full grids \cite{reisinger2004}.
+Alternatively, we can also use other preconditioners like ILU or direct sparse solvers.
+For that purpose, however, the matrices $A^{(\delta)}_{\bell,\bell}$ for the small anisotropic full grid spaces have to be assembled.
+For the future it would be beneficial to devise schemes similar to \cite{griebel2014a} for the case of symmetric bilinear forms or use more advanced preconditioned iterative schemes for the anisotropic full grids \cite{reisinger2004}.